 Personally, I’m a big fan of learning by example, so a good first step would be to have some fun and read this blog post on detecting cats in images/videos.
 This tutorial is meant to be very hands-on and demonstrate how you can (quickly) build a Python + OpenCV application to detect the presence of cats in images.

 And if you’re really interested in leveling-up your computer vision skills, you should definitely check out my book, Practical Python and OpenCV + Case Studies.
 My book not only covers the basics of computer vision and image processing, but also teaches you how to solve real-world computer vision problems including face detection in images and video streams, object tracking in video, and handwriting recognition.

-So, let’s put that fresh install of OpenCV 3 on your macOS system to good use — just click here to learn more about the real-world projects you can solve using Practical Python and OpenCV.
+So, let’s put that fresh install of OpenCV 3 on your macOS system to good use.

 In this blog post I demonstrated how to install OpenCV 3 with Python 2.7 bindings on macOS Sierra and above.